Northern Commercials Stadium

 Getting a Ticket

-Ticket applications can be made to the Bradford City FC on email at email@example.com or by telephone on 0871 978 1911.
+Ticket applications can also be made to Bradford City FC on email at email@example.com or by telephone on 0871 978 1911 (please note that calls to this line are charged at 10p per minute plus your usual network extras).

 Spectator Viewing areas

-Home supporters have 83 spaces for wheelchair users available to them, and these can be found at pitchside and on elevated platforms.
-Away supporters are now located in the South stand where 36 spaces are available to wheelchair users at pitchside plus an additional 21 easy access seats.
+Home supporters have 87 spaces for wheelchair users available to them, and these can be found at pitchside and on elevated platforms.
+Away supporters are now located in the South Stand where 36 spaces are available to wheelchair users at pitchside plus an additional 21 easy access seats.

 NB: Under existing minimum standards for accessible stadia, the club should have 165 wheelchair spaces (140 home and up to 25 away).
 75% of these should be elevated positions and the remaining 25% pitchside.